ejrm1/tortoise-tts-Dockerfile/README.md

 2. Run the Docker container with the `--gpus all` flag:

-    `docker run -it --gpus all --name ttscontainer tts`
+    `docker run -it --gpus all --name ttscontainer tortoise-tts`

 Now you should have a working tortoise-tts environment inside the Docker container.